 Looking for a meal that’s light, bright, and super satisfying?
 You’ve come to the right place!
 This dish is all that and then some.
-Salmon fillets are pan-seared until the skin gets nice and crisp, then served alongside roasted potatoes and lemony zucchini.
+Salmon fillets are pan-seared until crisp, then served alongside roasted potatoes and lemony zucchini.
 For a dynamic finish, the salmon is drizzled with a creamy pan sauce.
-You’ll definitely want to keep this delicious recipe in your back pocket.
+Yeah, you’ll definitely want to keep this delicious recipe in your back pocket.

 Yukon Gold Potatoes